 In my 30-ish years, I’ve worn many hats.
-I’m a wife, daughter and sister to the best family anyone could ask for, a former Fulbright ETA grantee (Morocco 2010-2011) and I’ve also taught Business English at Warsaw’s School of Economics.
+I’m a mother, wife, daughter, and sister to the best family anyone could ask for, a former Fulbright ETA grantee (Morocco 2010-2011) and I’ve also taught Business English at Warsaw’s School of Economics.
 Currently, I am teaching English as a Second Language at Murray State University and Conversational English at EnglishONE in Madiun, Indonesia.

 I graduated with a Masters in Linguistics with a TEFL certificate (Northeastern Illinois University) and I also have a Bachelors in Elementary Education (Loyola University Chicago).
 My research interests include second language acquisition, language variation, and the globalization of the English language.

 The Husband, our cats and I have lived in the United States, Canada, Morocco, and Poland.
 When we aren’t living or traveling elsewhere, we’re in Chicago, USA.

 You like to travel, huh?
 Where are you now?

 We’re getting settled into our new home in rural, western TN, four miles from the KY border.